Chimy Ávila: Huesca (loan)

 On 1 August 2017, Ávila was loaned to Spanish Segunda División side SD Huesca for the season.
 He scored seven goals in 35 appearances as his side achieved promotion to La Liga, and had his loan extended for a further year on 16 June 2018.

 Ávila made his debut in the Spanish top tier on 19 August 2018, replacing goalscorer Álex Gallar in a 2–1 away win against SD Eibar.
 Eight days later, he scored the equalizer in a 2–2 draw at Athletic Bilbao.

 On 9 February 2019, Ávila scored a brace in a 2–0 away success over Girona FC.
 He scored ten times during the campaign, but could not prevent his side's relegation.

 Osasuna

 On 27 June 2019, CA Osasuna reached an agreement with San Lorenzo for the transfer of Ávila.
 He signed a four-year contract, for a fee of € 2.7 million.
 On his debut for the club on 17 August, he scored the game's only in an away success over CD Leganés.

 In January 2020, Ávila suffered an injury on his left knee, being sidelined for the remainder of the season.
 In September, after being close to a return, he suffered the same injury on his right knee.

 Ávila returned from injury in March 2021, and played his first match after 435 days sidelined on 3 April, a 0–0 home draw against Getafe CF.

+Betis

+On 1 February 2024, Ávila signed a three-and-a-half-year contract with fellow top-tier side Real Betis, for a fee of €4 million plus variables.